Permutation-equivariant quantum K-theory X. Quantum Hirzebruch-Riemann-Roch in genus 0: Explicit reconstruction

-{\tt Remark.} This Proposition together with the previous Corollary give another proof of Theorem 1.
+\begin{remark} Proposition~\ref{Proposition1} together with Corollary~\ref{Corollary1} give another proof of Theorem~\ref{Theorem2}.
 Namely, it is easy to check that $\t={\mathbf 0}$ is a critical point of $\F_{pt}$, which implies that the dilaton vector $(1-q)(\1,\1,\dots)$ lies in $\L_{pt}$.
-Then, applying Theorem 4 with $D_r=\t_r(q,q^{-1})$ (multiplication by a Laurent polynomial), we conclude that $(1-q)\K^{\infty}_{+}$ lies in $\L_X$.
-Finally, applying the string flow from Corollary, we obtain the whole of $\L_{pt}$.
+Then, applying Theorem~\ref{Theorem4} with $D_r=\t_r\big(q,q^{-1}\big)$ (multiplication by a Laurent polynomial), we conclude that $(1-q)\K^{\infty}_{+}$ lies in $\L_X$.
+Finally, applying the string flow from Corollary, we obtain the whole of~$\L_{pt}$. \end{remark}